jcdavenport/docker_workshop/README.md

 	Type “yes” and press Enter when prompted to proceed with legacy installer (everything else is left default).
 	Finally, enter: /usr/bin/vmware-user in the terminal and press Enter.

--Don't forget to make the install script executable:
+-Don't forget to make the install script executable before running it:
 chmod +x install_docker.sh

+./install_docker.sh